ScorpionMarcus/Scorpify/README.md

 # Scorpify
-Scorpify project that probably will never been finished.
+Scorpify project that probably will never be finished.